GeneSUN/wifi_score_v4/Hourly_Score/Real-Time Wi-Fi Score Challenge.md

 - Find the latest timestamp across all three
 - Recompute the score using the last 1-hour window of each dataset

-❌ Still not real-time — we can only run after all sources catch up ❌ Very high computation cost (full scan to detect the latest timestamp) ❌ Dataframes may still be incomplete if one source lags by minutes ❌ Backfill and debugging become even harder:
+❌ Still not real-time — we can only run after all sources catch up <br>
+❌ Very high computation cost (full scan to detect the latest timestamp) <br>
+❌ Dataframes may still be incomplete if one source lags by minutes <br>
+❌ Backfill and debugging become even harder: